 White blood cells can produce antibodies which bind to pathogens.
 This clumps pathogens together to make it easier for phagocytosis to happen.
-Your body makes unique antibodies for each pathogen that attaches to the shape of antigens on the pathogens (these are also unique).

 Antitoxin production.

 White blood cells can produce antitoxins which bind to toxins produced by the pathogen, which neutralises them.